Join Us at Webster

 The Propädeutikum is the first important step to become a psychotherapist in Austria.
 If you would like to have more information about the process of getting the Propädeutikum certificate, please contact psych.dept@webster.ac.at.

-1. A bachelor’s degree in psychology from another accredited university with a cumulative GPA of a 3.0 from the applicant's undergraduate degree granting institution.
+1. A bachelor’s degree in Psychology from another accredited university with a cumulative GPA of a 3.0 from the applicant's undergraduate degree granting institution.

 Completion of course work in the following areas within undergraduate education: